Webhooks

 Data retrieval

-After receiving the webhook event, partners can fetch the transaction data from DataOne using the relevant API endpoint.
+After receiving the webhook event, partners can fetch the user's Open Banking data from D•One using the relevant API endpoints.

 Retries and failure handling

-If DataOne receives a non-2xx response, the webhook delivery will be retried.
+If D•One receives a non-2xx response, the webhook delivery will be retried.

 The retry interval is measured from the most recent failed attempt, not the initial attempt.